-STEP6 Right click on the command button (make sure the Design mode is selected).
-From the drop down menu select "View Code".
+Right-click on the command button (make sure the Design mode is selected).
+From the drop-down menu, select "View Code".

 A new window (Visual Basic Editor) will open which will have a dialog box in the center.
 You will write the code in this dialog box.

-Note: you can also double click on your command button (make sure the Design mode is selected) to open the new window (Visual Basic Editor).
+Note: you can also double click on your command button (make sure the Design mode is selected) to open a new window (Visual Basic Editor).